Kartheek77/torchdiffeq_kk/README.md

 # PyTorch Implementation of Differentiable ODE Solvers
+ Hey this is my change okay please accept it
 This library provides ordinary differential equation (ODE) solvers implemented in PyTorch.
 Backpropagation through ODE solutions is supported using the adjoint method for constant memory cost.
 For usage of ODE solvers in deep learning applications, see reference [1].

 As the solvers are implemented in PyTorch, algorithms in this repository are fully supported to run on the GPU.